 Avoiding Credit Card Processing fees – It’s an art

-As a business owner, you know how expensive it can be to accept payments.
-Although it’s important to be able to accept credit and debit cards in order to stay competitive in today’s modern market, it’s also important to make sure your dollars to being used in the most effective way possible for your business.
-That’s why understanding the fees that are often associated with credit card processing, what they mean, and what you do and don’t have to pay can have a big impact on your business.
+As a business owner, you know how expensive it can be to accept credit card payments.
+Although it’s important to be able to accept credit and debit cards to stay competitive in today’s modern market, it’s also important to make sure your dollars to being used in the most effective way possible for your business.
+That’s why understanding the credit card transaction fees that are often associated with credit card processing, what they mean, and what you do and don’t have to pay can have a big impact on your business.

 There are some fees that every merchant must pay, but there are hundreds more that they don’t have to pay!
 Take a look at our breakdown below to learn more about these fees, what they’re for, and how to pick the right payment provider for your business.

 The Unavoidable Fees

 Before we get into how to avoid fees, let’s discuss the fees that are required to accept credit cards.
 Each credit card that you accept at your business has a cost associated with it that is set by the credit card providers themselves.
 This cost is called interchange and is required by all merchants that accept credit cards.
 Again, interchange is a non-negotiable fee that every merchant must pay, and the cost is based on the individual cards.

 The only other unavoidable fee is whatever method your credit card processing provider chooses to use to bill for their services.
 Individual business owners cannot deal directly with credit card companies.
 Instead, they need to set up a merchant account with a merchant services provider to accept any payment other than cash.
 These merchant services providers have a variety of ways they charge for their services, such and markups on top of interchange or flat monthly subscriptions.
 Either way, paying for the services of a third-party facilitator is the only other unavoidable fee associated with credit card processing.

 The Avoidable Fees